 The Greatest Apologetic Device

 I thank God profusely for apologists like C.S.
-Lewis, Ravi Zacharias, William Lane Craig, and many others like them.
+Lewis, William Lane Craig, and many others like them.
 God gives them to the church to “destroy arguments and every lofty opinion raised against the knowledge of God” (2 Corinthians 10:5) and he uses them to encourage and establish Christians in the faith and to help non-Christians see Jesus for who he really is and become Christians.

 But you don’t have to be brilliant to show people who Jesus really is.
 Most people don’t come to Christ through the sophisticated arguments of top-tier philosophers or theologians, but through the faithful pointing by an ordinary person to the extraordinary brilliance of Jesus as he reveals himself in Scripture.